stanford-rc/globus.stanford.edu/server/install.md

 If you filter _inbound_ traffic, here is what you will need to open (the zone names are for systems behind a network firewall):

 {% include info-box.html
-   header="IPv6 Support"
-   icon="globe"
-   content="At this time, Globus does not use IPv6.
-All IP addresses should be entered using IPv4."
-%}

-{% include info-box.html
-   header="Do you use firewalld or ufw?" content="If you use firewalld or ufw, go to our <a href=\"firewalld.html\">firewalld page</a> or our <a href=\"ufw.html\">ufw page</a> for an easier way to configure your host firewall."
-%}

-{% include info-box.html
    header="Don't forget the network firewall"